espiritukarl/CoE-198/README.md

 ### Digit Detection model
 The system now draws a bounding box around each digit of the ROI, then puts a mask around each digit. ![masked digits](https://github.com/espiritukarl/CoE-198/blob/main/images/digits_masked.PNG?raw=true)

-Then each image's mask is then cropped out.
+Then each image's mask is then cropped out and then the digits are sorted.
 ![cropped digits](https://github.com/espiritukarl/CoE-198/blob/main/images/digits_cropped.PNG?raw=true)

 ### Digit Reading model
 They are then fed into the Digit Reading model, where the model predicts a label for each digit.
-The digits are sorted, and then concatenated to each other.
+They are then concatenated to each other to create a predicted reading.
 ![concatenated digits](https://github.com/espiritukarl/CoE-198/blob/main/images/digits_final.PNG?raw=true)
 ![predicted digits](https://github.com/espiritukarl/CoE-198/blob/main/images/predicted_digits.png)